 - If you share some or all of the facilities in the property - for example the kitchen and bathroom you may get the shared accommodation rate.

-- Additional bedrooms - if you require overnight care and you or your partner are in receipt of Attendance Allowance, middle or high rate care component of Disability Living Allowance, if the carer regularly stays overnight and you provide a bedroom for your carer, you could be entitled to an additional room on your Local Housing Allowance rate.
+- Additional bedrooms - if you require overnight care and you or your partner are in receipt of Attendance Allowance, middle or high rate care component of Disability Living Allowance, the daily living component of Personal Independence Payment, if the carer regularly stays overnight and you provide a bedroom for your carer, you could be entitled to an additional room on your Local Housing Allowance rate.
 Additional bedrooms can also be allowed for foster children.
 However, the total number of bedrooms cannot exceed four.

 - If you are aged 35 or over and live alone - if you are 35 or over and live alone you can get the rate for a one-roomed property.
 For example, this could be a one-bedroom self contained flat.